Session 1

 [1] 30

-3. # at the start of line will indicate it is a comment and not something to be executed on the console.
+1. hash # to comment out a line or add comments after lines of code.
 For example, typing 5*6 on the console will give you the result (30), but # 5*6 will not work because R thinks that’s a comment.

 #multiplication 5*2

-4. the square brackets [ ] have a special meaning, and typically used for sub-setting data frames (i.e., only picking rows in the table that match a criterion).
+1. square brackets [ ] have a special meaning.
+They are used for sub-setting data frames (i.e., only picking rows in the table that match a criterion).

 #pick the cell in row 2 and column 1